Healthdirect Free Australian health advice you can count on.

 • carry radiotherapy or chemotherapy therapy directly to the cancer cell to attack it

-The most common type of immunotherapy used in Australia is a type of mAb known as checkpoint inhibitors.
-Checkpoint inhibitors produce a type of protein which exposes cancer cells that have been hiding from your immune system.
+Checkpoint inhibitors work by exposing cancer cells that have been hiding from your immune system.
 Your T-cells (fighter cells) can then notice and attack the cancer.

 Other types of immunotherapy

-• Adoptive cell transfer: this experimental therapy boosts the ability of the T-cells to find cancer.
+• Adoptive cell transfer — this experimental therapy boosts the ability of your T-cells to find cancer.

-• Oncolytic viruses: infect tumour cells and cause an immune response against the infected cells.
+• Oncolytic virus therapy — viruses are used to infect the tumour cells and cause an immune response against the infected cells.

 Cancer vaccines